mazyu36/langfuse-with-aws-cdk/README.md

 ### Architecture with CloudFront
 ![Architecture with CloudFront](./img/architecture-with-cloudfront.drawio.svg)

-### Architecture without CloudFront (use intenet-facing ALB)
+### Architecture intenet-facing ALB (without CloudFront)
 ![Architecture](./img/architecture.drawio.svg)

 > [!NOTE]
-> Cognito integration uses a custom domain which requires a certificate created in us-east-1 (N. Virginia).
+> The following resources must be created in us-east-1 (N. Virginia) region due to service requirements:
-> Amazon Cognito creates a Amazon CloudFront distribution, secured in transit with your ACM certificate.
+> - ACM certificate and WAF Web ACL for CloudFront.
-> For more information, see [Using your own domain for managed login](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html).
+> - ACM certificate for Cognito custom domain (this is required because Cognito internally creates a CloudFront Distribution.
+For more information, see [Using your own domain for managed login](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html).)
 >
-> Therefore, the ACM certificate for Cognito is managed in a separate stack deployed in us-east-1.
+> Therefore, these resources are managed in a separate stack deployed in us-east-1.

 ## Set Up Your Environment